-With the entrance of ORide, the budding motorcycle-hailing market in Lagos got intense but it appears the current players in the ride-hailing are not the only target for the company the popular Opera web browser makers — Opera Software AS.
+With the entrance of ORide, the budding motorcycle-hailing market in Lagos got intense.
+But it appears the current players in ride-hailing are not the only target for Opera Software AS, makers of the popular Opera web browsers.

-About two months ago, Opera entered the bike e-hailing market in Lagos with another approach.
-Unlike the other players in the e-hailing market that allow riders to hail a ride with or without a mobile app, you need the OPay app — Opera’s payment platform– to book a ride on ORide.
+Unlike other players that allow users to hail a ride with or without a mobile app, you need the OPay app -- Opera's payment platform -- to book a ride on ORide.

 "ORide, product from OPay & Opera…"

-The above is the opening phrase of OPay on Play Store.
+The above is the opening phrase of OPay on the Play Store.

 From the surface, Opera is coming for the likes of MAX Okada and Gokada.
-The endgame for Opera is obviously payment and not e-hailing as it seems.
+However, the endgame for Opera is obviously mobile payments, not e-hailing as it seems.

 Ride-hailing is one of the features on the OPay mobile app.
 It just seems like the right product to launch the payment platform for brand visibility.
-Even the sign on ORide riders’ helmet is OPay’s logo and not that of ORide.
+Even ORide riders' helmets bear the OPay logo, rather than ORide.

 From the OPay app, one can initiative transactions like fund transfer (to a bank account and telephone), pay for utility bills and mobile airtime recharge.
 Also, you can place bets on one of the major sport betting platforms in Nigeria from within the payment app.

-It’s not clear at the moment whether the payment platform will be allowing merchants to accept payment with the app soon.
-But as it is, the major market is payment and its competitors are Paga, Kudi among others and not majorly the likes of Gokada.
+It's not clear at the moment whether the payment platform will be allowing merchants to accept payment with the app soon.
+But as it is, the major market is payments and its true competitors are Paga, Kudi among others and not majorly the likes of Gokada.

-Asides from the competition in the mobile payment market, OPay’s entrance is likely to increase the number of people that will be having access to financial services in the country.
+Asides from the competition in the mobile payment market, OPay's entrance is likely to increase the number of people with access to financial services in the country.